Investigation: Zinke misused position as Interior secretary - KTVZ

 Associated Press

 BILLINGS, Mont.
-(AP) — Government investigators say former U.S. Interior Sec.
-Ryan Zinke misused his position to advance a development project in his Montana hometown and lied to an agency ethics official about his involvement.
-The Interior Department’s inspector general said Wednesday that Zinke continued working on the commercial project in Whitefish even after he committed to breaking ties when he took office.
-The report also says Zinke gave incorrect and incomplete information to an Interior Department ethics official who confronted him over his involvement and directed his staff to assist him with the project in a misuse of his position.
-Zinke is currently running for an open Montana congressional seat.
+(AP) — Government investigators say former U.S. Interior Secretary Ryan Zinke misused his position to advance a Montana development project and lied to an agency ethics official about his involvement.
+The Interior Department’s inspector general said Wednesday that Zinke continued working on the commercial project even after he committed to breaking ties when he took office.
+The report says Zinke gave incorrect and incomplete information to an Interior Department ethics official who confronted him and that Zinke directed his staff to assist him with the project in a misuse of his position.
+Zinke is running for a Montana congressional seat.
+His campaign called the report a “political hit job.”